Simhasana: Description

 The practitioner kneels with the buttocks on the inner arches of the feet, stretches the arms forwards with the hands outspread just off the ground, and makes a facial expression with the mouth open wide and the tongue out to resemble a lion.
-The yoga guru B. K. S. Iyengar notes that this is the traditional pose; he calls it Simhasana I.
+The yoga guru B. K. S. Iyengar notes in his 1966 Light on Yoga that this is the traditional pose; he calls it Simhasana I.

 Variations

 Iyengar's Simhasana II begins from lotus position (Padmasana).
 The practitioner then stands on the knees and moves the body forwards until the front of the body faces the floor and the shoulders are directly above the hands, the arms straight.
 The facial expression is the same as before.

 Yoga Journal has described a variant "Lion Pose" with the legs as in Muktasana with the facial and hand positions as in Simhasana, suggesting it as a suitable seat for pranayama.